-There are several reasons why your business should focus on website personalization.
-The first is customers now expect personalized experiences from nearly every brand they engage with.
+There are several reasons why your business should focus on website personalisation.
+The first is customers now expect personalised experiences from nearly every brand they engage with.
 Over the last decade, companies like Amazon, Google, and Netflix have shown how technology and data can create seamless and often delightful customer experiences.

-It’s not just that Netflix has thousands of shows and movies for me to watch.
-It’s that the streaming service’s homepage is curated and ever-evolving with my tastes.
-That’s website personalization at its best and something I come back for (and expect).
+It’s not just that Netflix has thousands of shows and movies for us to watch.
+It’s that the streaming service’s homepage is curated and ever-evolving with our tastes.
+That’s website personalisation at its best and something we come back for (and expect).

-But it’s not just me.
-According to Salesforce’s State of the Connected Consumer report, 84%of customers say that being treated like a person, not a number, is very important to winning their business, Customers are less forgiving about a disjointed experience or having to make a big effort to find what they want.
-And since websites have become the de facto digital experience for many businesses, they are among the first places where customers will form impressions about your brand.
+According to Salesforce’s State of the Connected Consumer report, customers say that being treated like a person, not a number, is very important to winning their business.
+73% of customers expect companies to understand their unique needs and expectations.
+Customers are less forgiving about a disjointed experience or having to make a big effort to find what they want.
+And since websites have become the most essential digital experience for many businesses, they are among the first places where customers will form impressions about your brand.

 Customers are using their high standards for experience to judge whether to do business with you.
-So personalizing that experience should seem like a no-brainer for most organizations, right?
+So personalising that experience should seem like a no-brainer for most organisations, right?
 Not always.

-Here are three more reasons why website personalization is important in a softer economic climate.
+Here are three more reasons why website personalisation is important in a shifting economic climate.

-For most brands, the biggest percentage of marketing spend is allocated to top-of-the-funnel activities, which center on boosting brand or product awareness to new customers.
+For most brands, the biggest percentage of marketing spend is allocated to top-of-the-funnel activities, which centre on boosting brand or product awareness to new customers.
 This includes advertising or sponsorship campaigns.

 These often are the first marketing cuts during slow economic periods.

 Many executives believe that if customers aren’t currently in the mindset to spend, it’s better to reduce the outbound marketing used to acquire them until the storm passes.
-This is an effective cost-saving measure during a downturn, but the cuts reduce the number of prospects seeking out your brand and going to your website.
+This is an effective cost-saving measure when economic growth slows, but the cuts reduce the number of prospects seeking out your brand and going to your website.

 Since there are fewer visitors to your site, each one increases in value.
-Simple math says you need to convert more of these customers to make up for the drop you’re experiencing in overall site visits.
-Personalization will help you improve your site’s overall conversion rate and overcome the traffic drop by giving those users more reason to come back.
+Simple maths says you need to convert more of these customers to make up for the drop you’re experiencing in overall site visits.
+Personalisation will help you improve your site’s overall conversion rate and overcome the traffic drop by giving those users more reason to come back.

 Leaner times result in leaner marketing teams.
 Companies will ask their marketers to do more with less.
-Efficiency and streamlining processes and departments are the name of the game.
+Efficiency and streamlining processes should be your business priorities.